2 dead in submerged car as California storm worries spread

-LOS ANGELES (AP) — Heavy overnight rains in Northern California left two people dead in a submerged car as authorities on Thursday urged residents of several Southern California mountain and canyon communities to voluntarily leave their homes because of possible mud and debris flows.
+LOS ANGELES (AP) — Heavy overnight rains in Northern California left two people dead in a submerged car as authorities on Thursday ordered evacuations for a fire-scarred Southern California canyon area because of possible mud and debris flows.

-Firefighters in Millbrae, just south of San Francisco, were able to rescue a driver who had climbed atop his vehicle at a flooded underpass.
-But they were not able to reach people in another car, said San Mateo County Sheriff’s Detective Javier Acosta.
+Firefighters in Millbrae, just south of San Francisco, rescued two people who had climbed atop a vehicle at a flooded underpass.
+But they weren’t able to reach people in a fully submerged car, San Mateo County sheriff’s Det.
+Javier Acosta said.

-Acosta told the Mercury News in San Jose there was “overwhelming rain” rising rapidly in the underpass when firefighters responded to a call for help shortly before 6 a.m.
-It took several hours to drain the area, which is when authorities discovered the bodies.
-An investigation is underway.

 The precautions for Southern California came as precipitation that had mostly been falling in Northern California this week spread throughout the state.
-Potentially heavy rain was expected late Thursday in the southern part of the state.
+Heavy rain was falling Thursday night in the southern part of the state.

 The National Weather Service issued an advisory for minor flooding of roadways and low-lying areas in counties around San Francisco Bay and an avalanche warning was posted for eastern Sierra Nevada backcountry areas in Mono and Inyo counties.